The ‘Digital Divide’ is an enduring and often immeasurable problem that affects an estimated 14 to 17 million families across the United States.

 Vincent believes that trust has been critical to successful school fundraising.

 "When donors no matter how big or small give to support any sort of initiative, they know when it comes through us it will impact what they intended.
 And that’s been our role over the last twelve years … to maintain trust.
-In the last twelve years, we’ve to raise and administer over 200 million dollars for schools.
+In the last twelve years, we’ve raised and administered over $200 million dollars for schools.
 Having that sort of track record gives donors confidence that it’s going to get done.

 We wanted to know a little more about the person responsible for starting it all, and Vincent was nice enough to give us some of his time and insight into his passion.